JaxCavalera/spendulum/README.md

 ## Developer Notes
 - Build product card
     - name => DONE
     - price => fixed price only atm not dynamic
     - image => DONE
-  - qty => DONE (useState only atm)
-  - add to cart btn => missing event handlers needs cartSidebar
+    - add to cart btn => DONE
     - min price (hidden)
     - max price (hidden)
-  - price change timer (hidden)
+    - price change timer (hidden in v1)
 - Bypass API Calls using mock data for a list of products
 - Build cart sidebar
+    - qty => handle in cart sidebar
     - Implement handler to add product qty to cart it should appear in sidebar